A polymath from humble beginnings, spiralling. Bit of a wretch.

 Germany, Euro 1988 (Adidas)

 1988 was clearly a great time for fashionable looks, as demonstrated by the Netherlands kit shown above.
-It has a beautiful incorporation of the German flag into the national team jersey.
+It beautifully incorporates of the German flag into the national team jersey.
 Featuring the iconic three-striped Adidas trim on the shoulder, this jersey added a welcome pop of color to the German national team jersey.
 They had previously only used a monotonous black and white color combination.
 This jersey also served as a design inspiration for the 2018 World Cup jersey.

-The two best dressed teams, Netherlands and West Germany, met in the semi-finals of the tournament.
-Playing at home, West Germany were keen to replicate the results of the 1974 World Cup final, but they were unable to match the intensity of Van Basten, Koeman and company.
+The two best-dressed teams (the Netherlands and West Germany) met in the semi-finals of the tournament.
+Playing at home, West Germany was keen to replicate the results of the 1974 World Cup final, but they were unable to match the intensity of Van Basten, Koeman, and company.

 Spain, Euro 2016 (Nike)